ericcarraway/billing-bot/README.md

 variables to be set as a simple form of configuration.

-Each script should have a commented header which contains a "Configuration" section that explains which values it requires to be placed in which variable.
+Each script should have a commented header which contains a "Configuration" section what explains which values it requires to be placed in which variable.
 When you have lots of scripts installed this process can be quite labour intensive.
 The following shell command can be used as a stop gap until an easier way to do this has been implemented.